jsangiamo/osdu-infrastructure/infra/templates/osdu-r3-resources/docs/service-instructions.md

 * [Indexer Service](https://community.opengroup.org/osdu/platform/system/indexer-queue/-/tree/master/devops/azure)
 * [Indexer Queue](https://community.opengroup.org/osdu/platform/system/indexer-queue/-/tree/master/devops/azure)

+There is also an azure-common chart from which we will need to extract a manifest.
 The file that will be used to fill in the required variables for azure-common should be stored in the devops folder in the root of this repo.
 Here is a template for the file:
 ```yaml
 # <infra-root>/devops/config.yaml
 # This file contains the essential configs for the osdu on azure helm chart